 Does the fabric pull at the fastening point, forming an X with the wrinkles?
 This means the jacket is too snug.

 There should be no pulling where your jacket buttons.
-Some trendy, fashion-forward suits are slimmer and may be more snug, but from the standpoint of classic suiting, this isn’t a correct fit.
+Some trendy, fashion-forward

-Do the test: One open hand, palm down, should fit between your buttoned jacket and your shirt.
-If you make a fist, the jacket should pull and become snug.
+Do the test: One open hand, palm down, should fit between your buttoned jacket and your

-Shoulder divots form when a suit jacket’s shoulders are too big and extend past your natural shoulder.
+- The suit jacket’s shoulders are too big and extend past your natural shoulder.
 It becomes extremely visible right below the shoulder seam when you lift your arms even slightly.

-Another cause of shoulder divots is when the wearer has sloping shoulders or a slightly hunched-over stance, but the jacket is constructed with more square shoulders, or designed for a man with an upright stance.
+- The wearer has sloping shoulders or a slightly hunched-over stance, but the jacket is constructed with more square shoulders, or designed for a man with an upright stance.

-The most common test for correct shoulder pad fit: With your jacket on and arms at your side, touch a wall with your arm like you’re about to lean up against it.
+The most common test for correct shoulder fit: With your jacket on and arms at your side, touch a wall with your arm like you’re about to lean up against it.
 You should feel the padding touch the wall, followed almost immediately by your upper arm.
 The jacket should follow the lines of your body smoothly.

-Go down a size, and / or try on other brands that have a more relaxed, less structured shoulder.
+If you do the shoulder pad test and the jacket’s shoulders are too wide, go down a size, and / or try on other brands that have a more relaxed, less structured shoulder.

 Here’s where things get interesting.
 You probably have heard of the X and shoulder divots before, but I’m about to list a few things you may not have considered.
 Pay attention.

-Also known as Prole Gap (go look that one up), collar gap refers to the gap between the back of your shirt collar and the jacket’s collar.
-Ideally, there should be no gap at all.
+Also known as Prole Gap (go look that one up), collar gap refers to the gap between the back of your

 What causes collar gap?
 A few possibilities here.